Surely you have been told the age-old “you can’t grow a beard faster, it’s all in the genetics” thing.

 - Eat enough – Prolonged calorie deficits are notorious of lowering testosterone levels, and your beard grows in response to testosterone.
 If you want more beard, don’t eat like a fitness-bunny.

-- Take a high-quality multivitamin – I don’t recommend those flashy “beard growth vitamins“, just take a good basic multivitamin like this to prevent deficiencies.
+- Take a high-quality multivitamin – I don’t recommend those flashy “beard growth vitamins“, just take a good basic multivitamin to prevent deficiencies.

 - Don’t omit food groups – Carbs, fat, protein are all needed for the production of body & beard hair, as well as the beard hormone production.
 So stop following trends, just eat them all.